a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 The problem: there's no client authentication.
 The robot hands its public key to anyone who asks.
 Any device on the LAN can complete this handshake.
 The encryption protects against passive eavesdropping, but it does nothing against an active attacker on the same network.

 Encryption without identity verification is not access control.
-This appears to be a common pattern in IoT — loads of crypto, but no proof of who you're talking to.
+This appears to be a common pattern in IoT.
+Loads of crypto, but no proof of who you're talking to.

 ### Defense 3: Keyword Blocklist